 San Antoniois not praised for being cheap, but for its “daring public art” and Texas seafood “approved by food lovers”.

-Okay, having San Antonio flanked by Iceland and Cuba may seem a little strange.
-What “exotic destination” seems out of place?
+The new Hotel Emma is a boutique retreat in a 19th-century building that is unlike anything the tourist and family-friendly area of River Walk has ever seen before.
 On the other hand, if you live in Iceland, San Antonio might seem magical from afar.
 There's no question that Alamo City is under a new spotlight now.
 Ready or not, the hipsters are coming.

-This is not to say that the Mexican-American capital is a backwater.
+The city mixes historic Spanish, German, Mexican and Southwestern architectural motifs amidst charming public spaces such as the Paseo del Rio.
+It also has less traffic, fewer skyscrapers, greater family orientation, a more stable population, and less glitz and glamor than other cities in Texas.
 In many parameters (employment growth, wage growth, population growth and overall economic performance), it is catching up with and, in some cases, surpassing other cities.
-This is evident in the structure built, with a mix of new condominiums in the center of the city and large communities planned according to a master plan; and in the demography, which is increasingly rich and international.
+This is evident in the structure built with a mix of new condominiums in the center of the city and large communities planned according to a master plan; and in the demography which is increasingly rich and international.

 Austin has political DNA that reflects “the story of two cities: one of the parties is dedicated to attracting jobs and outside companies; meanwhile, the progressive wing, in theory, likes these ideas but will not accept them”.
 This attitude has shaped the city as a rapidly growing population must compete for scarce resources.
 The housing stock has been limited by regulations that inflate prices meaning that the richest demographic groups move while the poorest are excluded from prices.
 Austin is also less willing than others to increase road capacity which causes the worst traffic in Texas according to Forbes.